When you find work

 - you have earnings from part-time work with working hours of a maximum of 80% of full-time working hours.
 If you have reduced your working hours on your own initiative, you cannot receive adjusted unemployment allowance.

 - you earn income from a temporary full-time job that lasts for a maximum of 2 weeks

-- you continue working but your daily working hours are shortened due to temporary lay-off
+- you work shorter days due to temporary lay-off

 - you have income from self-employment as a secondary business

-- your full-time self-employment activity lasts for a maximum of two weeks
+- your self-employment activity lasts for a maximum of two weeks.

 Report the number of hours and the number of days that you have worked to Kela in your unemployment status report.
 As of 1 January 2019, Kela obtains salary information from the national incomes register.
 Kela uses this data when processing claims and applications.
 You will be contacted if additional information is required.

 Income from self-employment must always be reported to Kela.